horeilly1101/deriv/README.md

 ## Parser

 The scanner is built using [jflex](http://jflex.de/manual.html), and the parser is built using [CUP](http://jflex.de/manual.html).
-You can find the grammar rules used in [FlexScanner.jflex](src/main/jflex/com/deriv/parser/FlexScanner.jflex) and [CupParser.cup](src/main/cup/com/deriv/parser/CupParser.cup).
+You can find the grammar rules for expressions in [FlexScanner.jflex](src/main/jflex/com/deriv/parser/FlexScanner.jflex) and [CupParser.cup](src/main/cup/com/deriv/parser/CupParser.cup).
 Given the style of these two files, the grammar should be pretty easy to understand, even if you aren't familiar with jflex or CUP.

+The order of operations should work as intended, as should smaller details like adding and subtracting negative numbers and using implicit multiplication.
+Also, multiplication, division, addition, and subtraction are left associative, while exponentiation is right associative.
+This property of the grammar is meant to help increase clarity.

 ## Misc.